This article has links to products and services we love, which we may make commission from.

 The Kingdom of Fife

-Golfers will find St Andrews and East Neuk one of the best places to visit in Scotland because of their scenic golf courses.
+Golfers will find St Andrews and East Neuk some of the best places to visit in Scotland because of their scenic golf courses.

-This excites me because I tend to fall in love with every town or city that has street art, always make a great first impression.
+This excites me because I tend to love every town or city with street art, always making a great first impression.

 - Your extensive Fife guide

-- Act now!
-Read all about the murals in the Kingdom
+- Read all about the murals in the Kingdom

 » Outlander fans!
 Check out this guide of Scottish locations